Neonatal Intensive Care Unit

 Visitors

 Visitors are limited to two at the bedside - one parent and one visitor.
-Hospital policy requires that children must be over the age of 13 to visit, unless a sibling.
-Staff members are not permitted to discuss the infant's condition with visitors.
-Visitors are not permitted to hold, feed, or touch the infant unless a parent or grandparent.
+Families are allowed two visitors per day, except for both sets of grandparents, who are permitted to visit on the day of admission.
+Hospital policy requires that children must be over the age of 12 to visit.
+No sibling visitation is allowed for children under the age of 12 during RSV/Flu season (dates are subject to change as determined by the physician).
+During the non-season, sibling visitation is subject to restriction.
+Staff members are only permitted to discuss the infant's condition with parents in person or by phone.
+Visitors cannot hold, feed, or touch the infant unless it is a parent or grandparent.

 Parents, Siblings, and Grandparents

-- Grandparents must be accompanied by the infant's parents.
-Please limit visitors at the baby's bedside to two (one grandparent and one parent) at a time.
-Since grandparents may visit any time with parents, we ask that they do not visit during the friends / relatives visiting times.
-Grandparents may touch and hold the baby for a short period, and are permitted to feed, bathe, or render any other care at the discretion of the parents and nursing staff.
+- The infant's parents must accompany the grandparents.
+Please limit visitors at the baby's bedside to two (one grandparent and one parent) individuals at a time.
+Since grandparents may visit any time with parents, we kindly request that they refrain from visiting during friends'/relatives' visiting times.
+Grandparents may touch and hold the baby for a short period and are permitted to feed, bathe, or provide any other care at the discretion of the parents and nursing staff.

 Other Family Members and Friends

-- Family members and friends are welcome to visit mother and baby
+- Family members and friends are welcome to visit the mother and baby

 Going Home